Understanding and Ending Bullying: Strategies for Parents, Professionals & Students

-21st century bullies have mastered the art of blending in with the crowd, flying under an adult’s radar, and wreaking havoc in subtle ways.
-Today’s intimidators often top an adult’s “what-a-nice-kid” list and make their way into their victims’ inner circle before showing their true colors.
-Blink, and even the most astute observer may miss the bully’s hostile actions the first few times around.
-While bullying tends to peak in the middle school years, it is clear that this vicious behavior has its roots as early as elementary school.
+Kids who bully often master the art of blending in with the crowd, flying under an adult’s radar, and wreaking havoc in subtle ways.
+In fact, many socially aggressive kids actually top an adult’s “what-a-nice-kid” list and make their way into their victims’ inner circle before showing their true colors.
+Blink, and even the most astute observer may miss the child’s hostile actions the first few times around.
+While bullying tends to peak in the middle school years, it is clear that this power-based behavior has its roots as early as elementary school.
 Too often, friendship is the weapon of choice for covert but soul-crushing tactics like social exclusion, humiliation, and rumor-spreading.

-Signe’s trainings, based on her books 8 Keys to End Bullying: Strategies for Parents and Professionals and Friendship & Other Weapons: Group Activities to Help Young Girls Cope with Bullying provide information, activity ideas, and clear-cut strategies for what adults can do to understand and change bullying in their schools, treatment programs, communities, and families.
+Signe’s trainings are based on her books, 8 Keys to End Bullying, 8 Keys Activity Book for Kids & Tweens, Activity Book Companion Guide and Friendship & Other Weapons: Group Activities to Help Young Girls Cope with Bullying.
+Trainings, workshops, and assemblies offer information, activity ideas, and clear-cut strategies for what can be done to understand and change bullying in schools, treatment programs, communities, and families.

 Bullying among school-aged children is a widespread problem in the United States.
 If there was a one-size-fits-all solution to the problem, it would have been suggested and implemented long ago.
-Getting a handle on bullying is a complex challenge that leaves many educators, youth care professionals, and parents feeling overwhelmed and helpless.
+Getting a handle on bullying is a complex challenge that leaves many educators, administrator, counselors, and youth care professionals feeling overwhelmed and helpless.
 That’s the bad news.

 Click here for comments from training participants.